Thanks to the Modern Quilt Guild for allowing us to use their Zoom account for this month’s meeting.

 Cynthia Steward’s November BOM modern influencer is Alissa Haight Carlton.
 Carlton has a versatile and distinctive creative voice that incorporates many elements of modern quilting in her designs.
 Key to her style are Bold Graphics and Color, Improvisation, Negative Space, Scale, and frequently, Non-Block Based design.
 She co-founded The Modern Quilt Guild in 2009 to increase awareness in the quilting community.
 In 2011 she published Block Party – The Modern Quilting Bee, which chronicled her journey with eleven other modern quilters in a year-long virtual block of the month collaboration.
 In 2012, her book, Modern Minimal, featured twenty quilts with her bold, graphic designs.
 She said, “My skills and craftsmanship have grown stronger by doing things over and over and over again.”
 In other words, with strong desire and hard work, you too can develop your skills and become a good quilter.

 Based on Carlton’s 2012 Cobblestones quilt, the BOM is the Cobblestone block.
-Instructions and further information may be found in the PDF block instructions (find a link to them on the blog).
+Here is the pdf link for the Cobblestone Block quilt block.

 Please post or email photos of your completed BOMs for the Quilt Quark Gallery (“QQG”) to be shared at the following meeting.
 We love seeing your work!